Table of contents

 config.php

-if (!defined('BASE_URL')) {if (!defined('INDEX_TOKEN')) {
+if (!defined('BASE_URL')) { | if (!defined('INDEX_TOKEN')) { |

-LDAP config replaced bare group names group_namewith full distinguished names CN=group_name,CN=Groups,DC=example,DC=com
+LDAP config replaced bare group names group_name | with full distinguished names CN=group_name,CN=Groups,DC=example,DC=com |

 configurations.json

-LDAP config replaced bare group names group_namewith full distinguished names CN=group_name,CN=Groups,DC=example,DC=com
+LDAP config replaced bare group names group_name | with full distinguished names CN=group_name,CN=Groups,DC=example,DC=com |

 NGINX configuration

-The below is a sample nginx.conf configuration from a working NGIX installation with fastcgi PHP support.
+configuration from a working NGIX installation with fastcgi PHP support.

 It is intended as inspiration/starting point for your configuration - as-is and by no means as a final, complete configuration.